13742X/app.garlip.com/README.md

 ---
 ## [0.1.5] - 2025-07-21 - Certificates & Proving

-This release allows users to configure the certificates.
+This release allows users to configure the certificates and reprove copyrights.

 ### Added
 -   **Public Link:** Certificates can be viewed publically using a short url.
 Can be used in a QR code.